paulstansifer/unseemly/core_language_basics.md

 *  `if_macro.unseemly` introduces `if expr then expr else expr` to the language.

 *  `build_a_language.unseemly` add comments, `let`, and function definitions to a language.

+*  `worked_example.unseemly` bootstraps a basic language,
+     and has a lot of comments explaining what's going on.

 *  `.unseemly_prelude` is intended to be copied to your home directory.
     It's automatically loaded by the REPL.